Kauflabet: History

 According to von Zwiedineck-Südenhorst, Kauf-Labet is recorded as early as 1684, and von Schnüffis mentions it in 1707, but its rules first appear in Corvinus in 1739.
 It was a simple gambling game, the name referring to the feature of exchanging or 'buying' (kaufen) cards and the penalty incurred for failing to take tricks (bête).
 Although it sounds as if it may be related to the old French game of La Bête, the latter had a different bidding process, no dropping out and more complex staking system.

 We are told that it was a game played on holiday evenings alongside Hahnrey or Snip Snap Snorem.
 This classic version continues to be recorded during the 18th century, but in the mid-19th century a more elaborate description appears, akin to the Rams group in which players could drop out and in which the trump Jack is the commanding card and the Jack of the same colour is the second-highest trump.
 (Note: It is possible that these are one and the same game; the earlier description simply omitting the detail.
 However, the introduction of two Jacks in this fashion as the top cards appears first in Bester Bube and then not until 1802.
 This chimes with Parlett (2007).)

 The game may have been prevalent in Swabia, Upper Saxony and the Ore Mountains as it is recorded in dialect dictionaries for those regions.
 It appears to have died out by the 20th century.

 Kauf-Labet (18th century)

 The following rules are based on Corvinus' incomplete description of 1739, although there are several other very similar accounts:

 Three or four players use a German-suited pack.
-(Note: German packs usually comprised 32 cards at that time.)
+(Note: German packs usually contained 32 cards at that time.)
 Each player receives four cards and the next is turned for trump.
 In turn, players now exchange as many cards from their hand as they wish with cards from the talon for as long as there are cards remaining.
 The trump upcard is picked up by the dealer.
 Once exchanging is complete, forehand leads to the first trick.
 The player with the most tricks sweeps the pot and any player who fails to take a trick pays a penalty either equivalent to the basic stake or to the amount in the pot.